Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

-We thus study the physics above vH filling ($n\gtrsim n_{\rm vH}$) by setting the symmetric hopping $t_{\alpha\beta}^+({\bf r})=t$ uniform as the energy unit and the chemical potential $\mu=0.19t$ in Eq.~(\ref{htb2}).
-The sublattice resolved FS contour in Fig.~1\textbf{d} describes that of the $d_{xz/yz}$ band in the DFT \cite{binghai-prl}.
-The triple-Q complex CDW described by $H_{\rm cdw}$ amounts to a correlation-induced breathing modulation of the antisymmetric hopping $t_{\alpha\beta}^-({\bf r})= \rho_{\gamma}\cos({\bf Q}_{\rm c}^\gamma\cdot{\bf r})$ in Eq.~(\ref{htb2}).
-Diagonalizing $H$ with equal amplitudes $\rho_\gamma$ in the 3Q directions $\rho=(0.1+0.3i)(1,1,1)$, we obtain the $2a_0\times2a_0$ complex CDW state shown in Fig.~2\textbf{a} characterized by three different current-carrying bonds.
-Accumulating the link phases around the plaquette produces four gauge-independent plaquette fluxes $\phi_{1,\dots,4}$ in the shaded $2\times2$ unit cell.
+We thus study the physics above vH filling ($n\gtrsim n_{\rm vH}$) by setting the symmetric hopping $t_{\alpha\beta}^+({\bf r})=t$ uniform as the energy unit and the chemical potential $\mu=0.19t$ in Eq.~(\ref{htb2}) with the sublattice resolved FS contour shown in Fig.~1d.
+The triple-$\bQ$ complex CDW described by $H_{\rm cdw}$ in Eq.~(\ref{hcdw}) is generated by a complex $\rho_\gamma$, which amounts to a correlation-induced breathing modulation of the antisymmetric hopping $t_{\alpha\beta}^-(\br)= \rho_{\gamma}\cos(\bQ_{\rm c}^\gamma \cdot \br)$ in the single-orbital model in Eq.~(\ref{htb2}).
+Besides being physically intuitive, we find that such a complex CDW state with equal amplitudes in the 3$\bQ$ directions $\rho_\gamma=\rho$ can be realized as the self-consistent mean field ground state driven by nn ($V_1$) and next-nn ($V_2$) Coulomb interactions (See Methods).
+Diagonalizing $H=H_\text{tb} +H_{\rm cdw}$ with $\rho= (0.1+0.3i) (1,1,1)$, we obtain the $2a_0\times2a_0$ complex CDW state shown in Fig.~2a characterized by three different current-carrying bonds.
+Accumulating the link phases around the plaquettes produces four gauge-independent plaquette fluxes $\phi_{1,\dots,4}$ in the shaded $2\times2$ unit cell.
 The flux is staggered since the total flux $\Phi= \phi_1 +3\phi_2 +2\phi_3 +6\phi_4$ is zero by symmetry.
-This orbital antiferromagnet breaks TRS but maintains inversion symmetry and gives rise to topological Chern bands on the \kagome lattice.
+This orbital antiferromagnet breaks TRS but maintains inversion and C$_6$ rotation symmetry and gives rise to topological Chern bands on the \kagome lattice.

-The band dispersion and the DOS are shown in Fig.~2\textbf{b} in the reduced BZ.
-The Fermi level crosses the red Chern band with Chern number $C=-3$ near the M$_2$ points, corresponding to electron doping of the Chern insulator at vH filling.
-The CDW metal is therefore a doped orbital Chern insulator with emergent Chern Fermi pockets (CFPs), as shown in Fig.~2\textbf{c}, residing along $\Gamma$-K and around $M_2$ along $\Gamma$-M direction due to the $2\times2$ band folding (Fig.~1\textbf{e}).
-Each CFP has a volume $\sim0.56\%$ of the original BZ .
-Remarkably, FS reconstruction and FS pockets of similar sizes have been detected by quantum oscillation experiments \cite{stephen-xray,quantumosc-hechang}.
+The band dispersion and the DOS are shown in Fig.~2b in the reduced BZ.
+The Fermi level crosses the red Chern band with Chern number $C=3$ near the M$_2$ points, corresponding to electron doping of the Chern insulator at vH filling.
+The CDW metal is therefore a doped orbital Chern insulator with emergent CFPs, as shown in Fig.~2c, residing along $\Gamma$-K and around M$_2$ along $\Gamma$-M direction due to the $2\times2$ band folding (Fig.~1e).
+Each CFP has a volume $\sim0.56\%$ of the original BZ.
+Remarkably, FS reconstruction and FS pockets of similar sizes have been detected by quantum oscillation experiments \cite{stephen-xray, quantumosc-hechang}.